 I started incorporating yoga in my Ayurveda practice after my graduation and continued my personal practice.
 I successfully ran an Ayurveda and yoga centre in India under the guidelines of various yogis.
 This helped me improve my practice but my ambition of taking up teaching yoga as a full time was not possible due to my busy schedule.

-I continued my yoga practice in the United Kingdom under many different teachers but the highlight of my yoga journey is my continuous yoga practice under the guidance of my beloved and inspirational yoga teacher Granville Cousins in Manchester who rekindled my ambition teach.
-I took up 200 hrs Rajadhiraja yoga training under the guidance of famous yogi Ganga Devi of Himalayan Yoga Institute.
+I continued my yoga practice in the United Kingdom under many different teachers but the highlight of my yoga journey is my continuous yoga practice under the guidance of my beloved and inspirational yoga teacher Granville Cousins in Manchester who rekindled my ambition to teach and then I have completed 200 hours yoga training at himalayan yoga institute in london under the guidance of Ganga Devi.
+I also completed my 300 hrs yoga diploma under the guidance of Ganga Devi which strengthened my foundation and promoted the deep understanding of yoga .

 Yoga helped me to overcome and manage my own sports injuries, spine and knee problems.
 Learning to practice yoga with injury, with the necessary modifications has helped me understand the need to keep in mind the individual needs rather than generalised practice.
 Yoga has helped me realise the power of breath and mind and balance my mind to cope with the daily stresses of life.